 - Open a case with LANDesk.
 Let them know the name of the file and how the detection isn't working.

 From there we can work to improve the spyware detection in LANDesk.

-Take a look at Process for submitting requests for Spyware Content:
+Take a look at How to submit requests regarding Spyware Content